Kerrialn/static-data-importer-bundle/README.md

 # Static Data Importer

-A package for importing json, csv and/or xml directly into a database via an entity object.
+A Symfony Bundle for importing json, csv and/or xml directly into a database via an entity object.

 1. **Install**: `composer require kerrialn/static-data-importer`